-Information about equality and diversity and the Careers+ team's commitment to support students.
+Information about equality and diversity and the Careers+ team

 The Careers+ team is committed to empowering all students to achieve their full potential and to promoting equality of opportunity.
 Here you will find some useful resources around equality and employment.
 There are also links to specialist resources for specific communities of students and graduates that may face barriers in the job market.

 One to One Support

 The Careers+ service offers confidential advice and guidance by phone, online or in person.
 You can book an appointment or send us a query on this website.

 All our Career Consultants are professionally qualified, and operate within the University Equal Opportunities Policy Statement.
 We operate a student-centred service, which means that the appointment will focus on what is important to you – your questions, priorities and needs.
 You will be treated with respect and receive a friendly, professional service.
 The information, advice and guidance provided will be impartial and up-to-date.

 You can also find support through the BCU Enablement and Wellbeing team

 - Counselling; a free one-to-one counselling service staffed by fully qualified counsellors for students experiencing emotional difficulties and distress.

 - Mental Health and Wellbeing; practical support and advice for students with emerging or diagnosed mental health difficulties, support for any wellbeing issues, plus our advice and guidance service for young people leaving local authority care.